dell-democenter/dell-democenter.github.io/0499/Readme_v4.0.md

-3 node openshift cluster with virtualization. intend to be used for demontrating the K8s and vm workload in PPDM a preconfigured environment for cli administration can ve found on the ansible host. ssh into ansible host as admin and cd to ~/workspace/0499/lab3 to souce the environment for oc / kubectl
+3 node openshift cluster with virtualization. intend to be used for demontrating the K8s and vm workload in PPDM a preconfigured environment for cli administration can ve found on the ansible host. ssh into ansible host as admin and cd to ~/workspace/0499/lab3 to souce the environment for oc / kubectl a guide for ppdm onboaring into openshift can be found here: [openshift onboarding](./onboard_openshift _roadmap.md)
 ## nas
 is running rocky linux and doing the NFS datstore job for the esxi servers.
 DONT TOUCH ;-)
 addiontally to the NFS job there is are artifacts accesible via SMB/HTTP/S3 with simultaneous access